hyphanet/website/content/2022-08-28-discredited-levine-2017-still-used.md

 That the Levine-team **did not contact Freenet developers** prior to publication is **inexcusable**, though.
 It’s like publishing a paper based on evaluations of particle beams from CERN without ever talking to someone from CERN.
-Can it be so hard to write an email to press -at- freenetproject.org saying
+The minimum of due dilligence would be to write an email to press -at- freenetproject.org saying
 *“Hi, we found a method to track Freenet downloaders and drafted a paper based on that.
 Could you have a look to see whether we missed something?”*